-In consideration of the fact that now almost all the manufacturers adopt more powerful and heavier engines than the KFM 107 of the original project (the most used is the Rotax 447) in the autumn of 2020 I decided to update the structural calculations
+It is the most built among the various models proposed; since many builders adopt more powerful and heavier engines than the original KFM 107 (the most used is the Rotax 447) in the autumn of 2020 it was decided to update the structural calculations for

-for a weight in flight order of 275 Kg (605 lb), also indicating on the drawings the changes to be made for those who do not wish to keep the normal 250 Kg (550 lb) version, which provides a light engine under 30 kg (66 lb).
+a weight in flight order of 275 kg (605 lb), indicating on the drawings the changes to be made for those who do not wish to maintain the 250 kg (550 lb) version, which provides for a light engine (about 66 -78 lb).

-The Piuma Evolution differs from the original Feather for the following modifications:
+The Piuma Evolution differs from the original Piuma for the following modifications:

-- Geometry of the tail and rudders: the tail and fin area now are smaller and slimmer; the tail is now cantilevered, with 2 little airfoil struts.
-The 8 steel cables of the Original Piuma have been eliminated, which were a source of considerable
+- Geometry of the tail and rudders: they are smaller and with more aspect ratio; the tail is now cantilevered, with two small airfoil struts, eliminating the 8 steel cables.

 - Wing struts: they are smaller than the previous ones and consist of a drop-shaped aluminum alloy profile; this also improved efficiency.

-use of the electric motor will become increasingly popular.
+the electric motor will become more and more predominant.

-- Nose wheel: it is electrically retractable; it is also possible to build it fixed, faired and steerable with the indications contained in the project; now almost everyone prefers it in this second version, very comfortable when moving
+- Nose wheel: it is electrically retractable, but it is also possible to build it fixed, faired and steerable with the indications contained in the project; now almost everyone prefers it in this second version, which is very comfortable

-- Instrument panel: it is designed by "glider", it can house the GPS and many instruments and is undoubtedly more beautiful as regards aesthetics; the dashboard is also illustrated by numerous photos.
+- Instrument panel: it is designed by "glider", it can house the GPS and many instruments and is undoubtedly more beautiful in terms of aesthetics; the dashboard is also illustrated by numerous photos.

-- Tail trim: it was made electric, with a control instrument on the dashboard; in the plans everything is drawn and explained in detail.
+- Tail trim on the elevators: it was made electric, with a control instrument on the dashboard; in the plans everything is drawn and explained in detail.

 - Air brakes: the controls and the brackets have been improved and designed on a 1 to 1 scale; there are also designs for a slightly more sophisticated “special” version.